migtam628/IMDB_Scraper_API/README.md

 IMDB_Scraper_API
 ================

-Simple web scraper to get a movie name, release year and community rating from IMDB.
+Simple web scraper to get a movie name, release year and much more from IMDB.
 To run this example use the following commands:

 ``` shell